KishorNaik/Redis-Messaging-Broker/README.md

 - `config.AddResponse();`: This line enables the reply bus, allowing the application to subscribe to messages on Redis channels.
 - `config.AddReply<DemoRequest, DemoResponse, DemoReplay>("request-channel");`
 - `config.AddReply<DemoRequest, DemoResponse, DemoReplay>("request-channel");`: This line registers the DemoReply class as a responder for the DemoRequest and DemoResponse message types on the specified request-channel.
+- You can add multiple replys with different channel names.

 Step 10: Run Both Projects and Call the Request API.
 To send a message from the Request API and have the Reply API receive it and send a response, you can use the following curl command: